 Anyone who has ever been an administrator or operator of an IT environment can agree, it is no fun digging through logs in the middle of an issue.
 Even though vSphere 6.5 has a great, searchable log browser for ESXi hosts, when something is going wrong we all want to be able to quickly and easily identify the problem.
 Enter VMware vRealize Log Insight, a VMware product that is often overlooked, but incredibly valuable.
-VMware Log Insight is the solution to the problems we know we have all had, but are usually too busy to fix, and many of us already own thanks to a VMware licensing change wee may have missed.
+VMware Log Insight is the solution to the problems we know we have all had, but are usually too busy to fix.
+We are going to take a look at VMware vRealize log insight licensing as well, since many of us already own this amazing product thanks to a VMware licensing change wee may have missed.

-Before we talk about the good news you probably did not know about when it comes to VMware Log Insight, let’s start with the basics.
+Before we talk about the good news you probably did not know about when it comes to VMware Log Insight licensing, let’s start with the basics.

 What is VMware Log Insight?

 VMware Log Insight is part of VMware’s vRealize suite, which seeks to automate and orchestrate the software defined datacenter, making it easier for IT organizations to spend their time innovating instead of doing receptive tasks, and in the case of Log Insight, troubleshooting and root cause analysis.
 Some of the key features include:

 - An easy to use interface – no more grep!